kevgo/text-runner/README.md

 tables, bullet point lists,
 as well as plain text in any human language.
-An example is the document you are reading right now, which is verified for correctness by Tutorial Runner.
+An example is the document you are reading right now, which is verified for correctness by TextRunner.

 ## Why you need it